 This compromise is at the heart of modern failures of Fed governance.
-Wilson's lack of familiarity with the institutional arrangements of global central banking did not hold back the
+Wilson's lack of familiarity with the institutional arrangements of global central banking did not hold back the legislative momentum (and significant Democratic approval) of what now emerged as the

-20 Lowenstein (2015).
+17 Lowenstein (2015).
 Some conspiracist accounts of the Fed's origins focus on the fateful trip to Jekyll Island, where Senator Nelson Aldrich and several banker advisers traveled in secret to discuss what they had learned from the National Monetary Commission's efforts to study the "currency question" in comparative detail.
 What became the National Reserve Association emerged largely from that meeting, and much of it was included in the Federal Reserve Act.
 Fixation on a single meeting, however, overlooks how much of the Fed's final structure emerged not from Jekyll Island but from the final negotiations dominated almost exclusively by the Democrats.
-See Conti-Brown (2016).
+See Conti-Brown

-21 See Aldrich-Vreeland Act of 1908, Pub.
+18 See Aldrich-Vreeland Act of 1908, Pub.
 L. No. 60-169, 35 Stat.
 546.

-22 Glass (1927, 112-16).
+19 Glass (1927, 112-16).

-legislative momentum (and significant Democratic approval) of what now emerged as the Fed.
+Federal Reserve System.
 As it was finally passed, the act created three key organizations (or, better, organizational types).
 The Federal Reserve Board would be located in Washington, DC, with members appointed by the president and confirmed by the Senate.
 Two of these political appointees would serve ex officio: the Secretary of the Treasury (as the chair of the Federal Reserve Board) and the Comptroller of the Currency.
-Five others would be appointed exclusively to the Board.23 In addition, there would be "eight to twelve Federal reserve banks" that would, in effect, be small central banks spread unevenly throughout the United States.24 Finally, and relatedly, each Reserve Bank would be "supervised" by a private board of directors selected to give the collective banks a supermajority influence over the affairs of each individual Reserve Bank.25
+Five others would be appointed exclusively to the Board.20 In addition, there would be "eight to twelve Federal reserve banks" that would, in effect, be small central banks spread unevenly throughout the United States.
+Finally, and relatedly, each Reserve Bank would be "supervised" by a private board of directors selected to give the collective banks a supermajority influence over the affairs of each individual Reserve Bank.21

-The passage of the Federal Reserve Act was regarded as a triumph in legislative engineering, a key contribution by the Wilson administration that was mentioned repeatedly as a major accomplishment in his obituaries.26 But it was not an exercise in legislative clarity.
+The passage of the Federal Reserve Act was regarded as a triumph in legislative engineering, a key contribution by the Wilson administration that was mentioned repeatedly as a major accomplishment in his obituaries.
+22 But it was not an exercise in legislative clarity.
 It did indeed create a "system," but not one with a clearly organized structure that located responsibility for that system.
 The legislation made clear that the Reserve Banks and the Federal Reserve Board would share much of their decision-making authority.
-However, legislatively
+However, legislatively shared power is not a recipe for practical clarity.
+As Allan Meltzer has written, "Tension between the Board and the reserve banks began before the System opened for business."
+23

-23 From 1922 to 1935, the Federal Reserve Board consisted of eight members: two ex officio and six appointed.
-24 For a fascinating, original, and empirical account of how the Reserve Bank cities were selected, see Binder & Spindel, 61-82 (2017)
+20 From 1922 to 1935, the Federal Reserve Board consisted of eight members: two ex officio and six appointed.

-25 It is more historically accurate to say that the Federal Reserve Act created five key organizations, not three.
+21 It is more historically accurate to say that the Federal Reserve Act created five key organizations, not three.
 The other two not mentioned have since receded in importance: the Reserve Bank Organizing Committee (RBOC) and the Federal Advisory Council (FAC).
 The RBOC was cochaired by the Secretaries of Treasury and Agriculture and selected, after extensive hearings, the cities in which the Reserve Banks would be located.
 The FAC is an organization of private bankers (still in existence) whose authority once rivaled the Federal Reserve Board in the public imagination but essentially atrophied to nothing.
 For more on the RBOC, see Binder and Spindel (2013).

-26 "New Yorkers Honor Wilson's Life Work" (1924).
+22 "New Yorkers Honor Wilson's Life Work" (1924).